hanhanwu/Hanhan-Machine-Learning-Model-Implementation/PriceModels_ReadMe.txt

  * genetic optimization algorithm, it mimics the nature and try to optimize each generation by selection the top elites and use them to do mutation/crossover to form the rest of new solutions and bring all these together into the next generatino.
 So it assumes that each generation has the same amount of population.
  * I think genetic algorithm is very interesting.
 I am outputing the average score and the best score for each genration, they are not in decreasing or ascending order.
 Looks like philosophy.

+Note: In both optimization methods, we are using domain to tell the range of each attribute.
+      In both optimization, I dind't do value check.
+For example, to check whether the generated age is larger than 0.
+In practical situation, these checks should be added for different situations.

 6. heterogeneous_data.py
  * By using rescale, we can control the influence from each attribute.
 For unnecessary attribute, we can set its scale value as 0.
  * By using normalization, we put each attribut between [0,1].
 For unnecessary attribute, we can choose not to choose it.